pip-webui/pip-webui-tutorial/step6/Readme.md

 Rebuild and reopen the application.
 You shall see now

+Todo: Update the picture to remove that "special tile"

 ![IoT nodes](artifacts/tiles_view.png)

 Resize the window and see those the page responses to fit the smaller screen